-Outtakes from the Pushba shoot #Editorial October 28 | Ariel Meadow Stallings offbeatbride No, no wait -- I swear I can do Serious Face if I try hard enough So, I already wrote about the behind-the-scenes perspective of what it was like coordinating the Pushba photo shoot in New York a few weeks ago.
+Outtakes from the Pushba shoot #Editorial October 28 | Ariel offbeatbride No, no wait -- I swear I can do Serious Face if I try hard enough So, I already wrote about the behind-the-scenes perspective of what it was like coordinating the Pushba photo shoot in New York a few weeks ago.
 (Summary: it was really difficult!
 Coordinating concept fashion shoots is not my strong suit, and likely not anything I'll ever do again.)
 Given that the concept of the shoot was sort of vintage and noir and mostly about SERIOUS FACE, we actually spent of lot of time cracking up and giggling.
 I thought y'all might get a laugh out of some of the outtakes that Nelson Lauren got from the shoot… Evelyn the stylist trying to show me how to pose, as Pushba looks on.
 I never did figure out how to pose, which is further evidence of the fact that I should stick to web publishing and leave the modeling to the Russian professionals.
 Oh, and here's some more failing at Serious Face: Here's Pushba and I cracking up over something that Evelyn was doing with one of our skirts.
 That's the back of her head down there.
 Oh, and I have to include a shot of Pushba with G. D. Falksen, who was acting as Evelyn's assistant for the shoot: Six foot four vs Five feet zero Special thanks to… Photography and processing: Nelson Lauren Studio: Hello Super 8 Hair, makeup, and stying: Evelyn Kriete Poor author who got dragged along to do baby rangling and the getting of the pizza: G. D. Falksen For all the shots from the shoot (and the story of my taking Pushba to a piano bar to sing showtunes), head over to Offbeat Mama.
 And WHEW: this is absolutely the last post you'll get out of me about fashion shoots.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
 PREVIOUS Is the name of the Offbeat Bride Tribe "problematic and frankly racist"?
 NEXT Vendor mistakes when submitting to blogs: when is it worth my time to say "no"?
 Show/Hide comments [ 3 ] I must say, from an editorial standpoint, kudos for splitting the post into three and linking/crossposting to each site…that way there are multi clicks!
 Smarty-smart pants, you are.
 Can't.
 Stop.
 Laughing.
 Co-workers are looking at me funny.
 Thanks for the mid-day chuckle!
 Comments are closed.